 Investigators selected programs according to specific criteria: key food security and nutrition outcomes achieved; exit strategies implemented; and close-out coincided with the study time-frame.

-The presentation highlighted lessons and promising practices for withdrawing assistance while increasing the potential for sustainability of project benefits.
+highlighted lessons and promising practices for withdrawing assistance while increasing the potential for sustainability of project benefits

 - Evidence of project success at time of exit does not necessarily imply sustained benefit over time.